6941 W. Archer Ave. Chicago, IL 60638

 Do Tooth Extractions Hurt?

-Tooth extractions don’t usually hurt because we will numb the area with a local anesthetic before the procedure.
-This means you won’t feel pain during the extraction, but you might feel pressure or discomfort.
-The numbing medication ensures the area stays numb while the tooth is removed.
+Tooth extractions don’t usually hurt because we’ll numb the area with a local anesthetic before the procedure.
+This means you won’t feel pain during the extraction, but you might feel slight pressure.
+The numbing medication makes sure the area stays numb while we remove the tooth.
+After the extraction, it’s normal to feel soreness as the anesthesia wears off.
+Your dentist might recommend over-the-counter pain relievers to help manage any pain.

 What is Dry Socket?

-Dry socket is a painful condition after a tooth is extracted, especially if the blood clot that forms in the empty tooth socket is dislodged or doesn’t form properly.
+Dry socket is a painful condition after a tooth is extracted, especially if the blood clot that forms in the empty socket is dislodged or doesn’t form properly.
 Normally, when a tooth is pulled, a blood clot forms in the socket to help protect the bone and nerves while the area heals.
 The clot also helps prevent infection.

 The bone and nerves are exposed if the blood clot is lost too early or does not form.
 This can lead to severe pain, called dry socket.
 The pain usually starts about 2 to 4 days after the extraction.